An Algorithm for the Assignment Game Beyond Additive Valuations: Properties of Gross Substitutes

 Next, we have the matroid property of gross substitutes valuations, which shows that optimal bundles that also have a fixed size form the bases of a matroid.
-This proof is similar to a proof of \citet{gul2000english} that the optimal bundles of minimum size form the bases of a matroid.
+This proof is similar to a proof of \citet{gul2000english} that the optimal bundles of minimum size form the bases of a matroid; it also follows from ($M^\natural$).